codingforeveryone/READMEs/array-methods-overview.md

 ```

 ## Accessing items in an Array
-An array provides random access to the elements of the list via the items position (index) within the list.
+An array provides random access to the elements of the list via an item's position (index) within the list.
 Indexes start at zero.

 ```javascript
 var arr = ['a', 'b', 'c', 'd'];